Freight Forwarder vs Third-Party Logistics (3PL)

 Cost modelPer-shipment fees and marginsStorage, pick-and-pack, outbound fees

 A freight forwarder is the right choice when your primary challenge is moving a specific consignment from point A to point B — particularly across borders.
-Consider a forwarder if you are: importing goods from Asia, North America, or Europe and need customs clearance expertise; shipping irregular or oversized loads requiring specialist routing; consolidating smaller shipments to reduce per-unit freight costs; or navigating complex trade documentation such as certificates of origin, letters of credit, or phytosanitary certificates.
+Consider a forwarder if you: are importing goods from Asia, North America, or Europe and need customs clearance expertise; are shipping irregular or oversized loads requiring specialist routing; are consolidating smaller shipments to reduce per-unit freight costs; or are navigating complex trade documentation such as certificates of origin, letters of credit, or phytosanitary certificates.
 Businesses that hold their own warehousing and simply need expert carrier management on international lanes will find a forwarder cost-effective and flexible.
+The engagement model — pay per shipment, no long-term commitment — suits businesses with variable or unpredictable import/export patterns.
+Additionally, forwarders are invaluable when you need expertise in specific lanes or modes; for example, a manufacturer shipping machinery into the Middle East has very different documentation and compliance requirements than a retailer importing textiles from Bangladesh, and a specialist forwarder in that corridor will have the relationships and procedural knowledge to move goods faster and cheaper than a generalist 3PL trying to serve all sectors equally.

 A 3PL becomes the stronger option when logistics is consuming management time and capital that would be better deployed in your core business.
-Signs you are ready for a 3PL include: your order volumes have outgrown in-house fulfilment capacity; you are expanding into new UK regions or international markets and need distributed stock; your returns rate requires a dedicated processing operation; or you need real-time inventory visibility integrated with your sales channels.
-E-commerce brands scaling from hundreds to thousands of orders per week typically benefit most, but B2B manufacturers outsourcing distribution warehousing also represent a large and growing segment of the UK 3PL market.
+Signs you are ready for a 3PL include: your order volumes have outgrown in-house fulfilment capacity; you are expanding into new UK regions or international markets and need distributed stock positioning; your returns rate requires a dedicated processing operation; or you need real-time inventory visibility integrated with your sales channels.
+E-commerce brands scaling from hundreds to thousands of orders per week typically benefit most, but B2B manufacturers outsourcing distribution warehousing also represent a large and growing segment of the UK logistics market.
+The 3PL model is also attractive when you want to reduce fixed capital expenditure on warehousing infrastructure and shift costs to a variable, usage-based fee structure.
+However, selecting a 3PL requires robust due diligence; you're handing over a critical operational function, so financial health, system reliability, SLA enforcement, and insurance coverage must be scrutinised carefully.

 Costs for both models vary considerably based on shipment volumes, service complexity, and contract terms.
 Freight forwarder fees typically include a handling or agency fee, carrier margin, customs entry charges, and any disbursements such as port fees or inspection costs.
-3PL pricing usually comprises inbound receiving fees, weekly storage charges per pallet or square foot, a per-order pick-and-pack fee, and outbound carrier costs passed through at agreed rates.
-For same-day and urgent domestic courier requirements — which fall outside the scope of both models — T&C Logistics provides dedicated vehicle services from £50, with collection available within 30 to 60 minutes across 60-plus UK cities, Monday to Sunday, 8 am to 8 pm.
+A typical international shipment might cost between 2 and 8 percent of the goods value in forwarder fees, depending on the destination and commodity; high-risk goods (hazardous, controlled items) or complex documentation will push costs higher.
+3PL pricing usually comprises inbound receiving fees, weekly storage charges per pallet or square foot, a per-order pick-and-pack fee (typically 50p to 2 pounds per item, depending on complexity and volume), and outbound carrier costs passed through at agreed rates.
+For same-day and urgent domestic courier requirements — which fall outside the scope of both models — T&C Logistics provides dedicated vehicle services across 60-plus UK cities.
+Our collection window operates within 30 to 60 minutes, and dispatch is available Monday to Sunday, 8 am to 8 pm, ensuring that when you need goods to move right now, you have a reliable partner to call.

-T&C Logistics was founded in 2020 in the Thames Valley with a clear mission: to provide businesses with fast, reliable, and transparent same-day courier solutions. — Taras Zavalinii.
-While freight forwarders and 3PLs handle your planned supply chain, T&C Logistics fills the critical gap when you need goods to move urgently right now — whether that is a time-sensitive document, a manufacturing component, or a priority customer order.
-Serving 60-plus UK cities with a 30 to 60 minute collection window and dispatch available Monday to Sunday, 8 am to 8 pm, we complement your existing logistics strategy rather than replace it.
-Call us on +44 7963 400173 or +44 7737 778964, or request a quote at our quote form to discuss how same-day courier cover can support your supply chain.
+T&C Logistics was founded in 2020 in the Thames Valley with a clear mission: to provide businesses with fast, reliable, and transparent same-day courier solutions.
+While freight forwarders and 3PLs handle your planned supply chain — whether that's booking international shipments or managing a warehouse-to-customer fulfilment operation — T&C Logistics fills the critical gap when you need goods to move urgently right now.
+This might be a time-sensitive document needed by a client office, a manufacturing component required on a production line, a stock replenishment driven by unexpected demand, or a priority customer order that can't wait for standard next-day delivery.
+Serving 60-plus UK cities with collection available within 30 to 60 minutes and dispatch available Monday to Sunday, 8 am to 8 pm, we complement your existing logistics strategy rather than replace it.
+We're not a forwarder or a 3PL; we're the rapid-response layer that sits alongside them.
+Call us on +44 7963 400173 or +44 7737 778964, or request a quote at our quote form to discuss how same-day courier cover can support your supply chain and close the gap when urgency demands immediate action.

 Frequently Asked Questions

-What is the main difference between a freight forwarder and a 3PL?
+What is the core difference between a freight forwarder and a 3PL?

 Explore more